7 Common Lab Safety Symbols

-In this post, we’ll present a comprehensive guide to understanding the most common safety symbols.
+Below, we’ve outlined the most common—and most critical—lab safety symbols that every worker, technician, or visitor should know.
+We’ll present a comprehensive guide to understanding the most common safety symbols.
 We break down precisely what they mean, plus how to stay safe and eco-friendly.

 1. General Warning